Wokdsem/kioto/README.md

 Kioto addresses these challenges by offering a lightweight and opinionated solution designed to:

 * **Simplify Navigation** Define your application's UI as modular Node components, making navigation intuitive and easy to reason about.
-* **Promote Clear Architecture** Enforce a strict separation of concerns, leading to more maintainable and testable code.
+* **Promote Clean Architecture** Enforce a strict separation of concerns, leading to more maintainable and testable code.
 * **Ensure Multiplatform Consistency** Provide a unified navigation API that works seamlessly across Android and iOS, reducing platform-specific boilerplate.
 * **Enhance State Management** Leverage a robust state management system within each Node, ensuring predictable UI updates and a responsive user experience.